The Complete Guide to Kopi Luwak Coffee in 2024

 Advocates of the drink claim that it has a unique taste owing to the process that it undergoes whilst inside the civet.
 The drink is said to be a coffee that contains less bitterness and less acidity, contributing to a smoother flavour with a complex aroma.

-It is worth noting that the taste of kopi luwak depends on a lot of factors such as the quality, origin, and the type of beans that are ingested by the civets.
+It is worth noting that the taste of kopi luwak depends on many factors, such as the quality, origin, and type of beans that the civets ingest.

 The process that follows the collection of coffee beans by farmers, such as roasting and brewing, also has a big effect on how the coffee will taste.

 The taste will also vary according to the health, diet, and overall condition of the civets themselves.
-For example, if the animals are constantly stressed, the beans that pass through the digestive system will have a very different taste to those with low stress levels.
+For example, if the animals experience constant stress, the beans that pass through their digestive system taste very different from those of animals with low stress levels.

-Various assessments on the taste of kopi luwak have been made in recent years, and the results are rather shocking.
+Recent assessments of the taste of kopi luwak have produced rather shocking results.
 The Specialty Coffee Association of America (SCAA) drew the conclusion that kopi luwak simply tastes bad.

-Using the SCAA cupping scale, kopi luwak had the lowest score of all the coffees being cupped (tried and tested).
-Still, it was admitted that the reduced acidity and smoother body found in kopi luwak are characteristics that may appeal to some coffee drinkers.[3]
+The SCAA cupping scale showed that kopi luwak received the lowest score of all the coffees tested.
+Still, experts admitted that the reduced acidity and smoother body of kopi luwak may appeal to some coffee drinkers.[3]

 Another coffee professional compared kopi luwak coffee beans with ordinary beans and his findings were very similar.
 He stated that there was nothing that would make kopi luwak superior in comparison to other types of coffee.

 Other food critics agree that kopi luwak is not good coffee.
-In addition, when a blind cupping taste test was held by professional coffee tasters, they also were not able to find anything extraordinary about the taste of this coffee.
+In addition, when professional coffee tasters held a blind cupping taste test, they were unable to find anything extraordinary about the taste of this coffee.

 Though they found the taste of kopi luwak to be noticeably different, noting that it was thin and less acidic, there was nothing that would make them prefer this type of coffee.